Double Irish arrangement: Controversial closure (2015)

 The 2014–16 EU investigation into Apple in Ireland (see below), showed that the Double Irish existed as far back as 1991.
-Early U.S. academic research in 1994 into U.S. multinational use of tax havens identified profit shifting accounting techniques.
-U.S. congressional investigations into the tax practices of U.S. multinationals were aware of such BEPS tools for many years.
-However, the U.S. did not try to force the closure of the Double Irish BEPS tool, instead it was the EU which forced Ireland to close the Double Irish to new schemes in October 2014.
+Early US academic research in 1994 into US multinational use of tax havens identified profit shifting accounting techniques.
+US congressional investigations into the tax practices of US multinationals were aware of such BEPS tools for many years.
+However, the US did not try to force the closure of the Double Irish BEPS tool, instead it was the EU which forced Ireland to close the Double Irish to new schemes in October 2014.
 Nevertheless, existing users of the Double Irish BEPS tool (e.g. Apple, Google, Facebook, Microsoft, amongst many others), were given five more years until January 2020, before the tool would be fully shut-down to all users.

-This approach by successive U.S. administrations is explained by an early insight that one of the most cited U.S. academic researchers into tax havens, and corporate taxation, James R. Hines Jr., had in 1994.
+This approach by successive US administrations is explained by an early insight that one of the most cited US academic researchers into tax havens, and corporate taxation, James R. Hines Jr., had in 1994.
 Hines realised in 1994, that: "low foreign tax rates [from tax havens] ultimately enhance U.S. tax collections".
-Hines would revisit this concept several times, as would others, and it would guide U.S. policy in this area for decades, including introducing the "check-the-box" rules in 1996, curtailing the 2000–10 OECD initiative on tax havens, and not signing the 2016 OECD anti-BEPS initiative.
+Hines would revisit this concept several times, as would others, and it would guide US policy in this area for decades, including introducing the "check-the-box" rules in 1996, curtailing the 2000–10 OECD initiative on tax havens, and not signing the 2016 OECD anti-BEPS initiative.

-By September 2018, tax academics proved U.S. multinationals were the largest users of BEPS tools, and that Ireland was the largest global BEPS hub.
+By September 2018, tax academics proved US multinationals were the largest users of BEPS tools, and that Ireland was the largest global BEPS hub.

 In December 2018, Seamus Coffey, the Chairman of the Irish Fiscal Advisory Council, told The Times in relation to the closure of the Double Irish that "A lot of emphasis has been put on residency rules and I think that emphasis has been misplaced and the changes didn't have that much [of an] effect".
 On 3 January 2019, The Guardian reported that Google avoided corporate taxes on US$23 billion of profits in 2017 by using the Double Irish with the Dutch sandwich extension.